Repelling ticks and fleas from your dog can be a dangerous endeavor for the health of your dog.

 Fleas and ticks 🪲 can carry diseases, they can cause irritation and itchiness, and worst of all they produce more of themselves.
 On top of that, some of them carry diseases that can affect not just your dog; but you too!

 However, in severe cases, you'll probably want to take your pup to the vet and make sure he or she has the treatment necessary to eliminate the pests that have taken up residence.
-For mild cases, though, and to prevent those pesky parasites from showing up in the first place, why not invest in a repellant?

-In this guide, we've put together an extensive list of natural ways to repel fleas and ticks from your dog that you can do at home.
+In this comprehensive guide, we've put together an extensive list of natural ways to repel fleas and ticks from your dog that you can do at home.

 Keep in mind that while these remedies work for repelling nasty little bugs, they can only do so much.
 If you live in the woods and hike a lot, or during heavy tick season for example, some ticks might still get through.